House of Filicaja: The legend

-In 1623, Michelangelo Buonarroti the Younger, nephew of the famous Michelangelo, wrote a version of this legend in his work Ajone.
-Adding that in the da Filicaja palace in Montaione, even the fountains poured good wine.
+In 1623, Michelangelo Buonarroti the Younger, nephew of Michelangelo, recorded a version of this legend in his work Ajone, adding that in the da Filicaja palace in Montaione even the fountains flowed with wine.

+Historical interpretation

+Historically, Gambassi Terme is a neighbouring settlement of Montaione.
+Although it was long subject to Montaione's authority, the two communities were also rivals.
+Figline, whose name derives from the Latin figulinae (statuettes), was an area where Roman-era discoveries revealed numerous Etruscan artefacts.

-In reality, Gambassi (now Gambassi Terme) is a neighboring village of Montaione, long under its dominance but historically a rival.
-Figline, named after the Latin "figulinae" (statuettes), was where the Romans discovered many Etruscan artifacts.
-The Figline castle was purchased in 1452 by Ser Giovanni di Simone da Filicaja for strategic military reasons.
-The da Filicaja family, initially known as "della Vitella" or "Tebaldi" until the mid-13th century, changed their name to "Filicaja" (from Felceto, a place where they had a castle near Florence) to avoid appearing noble and to be eligible for public office under the Florentine Republic.
-The strategy worked, and from 1284 to 1523, they produced 12 Gonfaloniers and 66 Priors for the Republic.
+The castle of Figline was purchased in 1452 by Ser Giovanni di Simone da Filicaja for strategic military reasons.
+The da Filicaja family, initially known as "della Vitella" or "Tebaldi" until the mid-13th century, later adopted the name "Filicaja," derived from Felceto, a locality near Florence where they held a castle.
+This change was intended to avoid overt association with nobility and thus permit eligibility for public office under the Florentine Republic.

+As a result, between 1284 and 1523, members of the family served prominently in Florentine civic life, producing 12 Gonfaloniers and 66 Priors of the Republic.

 Origins

-At the end of the 11th century, a family called Tebaldi, but also 'della Vitella' or 'd'Aquona' (from the place where they lived, the castle of Quona), dominated the town of Pontassieve, east of Florence.
-It seems that this family later took the name 'Filicaja' (meaning 'ferny area,' from the original toponym of the area covered by ferns), from the name of the area surrounding the castle, also called Costa Filicaia.
-The Tebaldi (or della Vitella), whose prominent figure was Tebaldo della Vitella, knighted by Charlemagne in 786, supposedly changed their name to Filicaja with the rise of the Republic in Florence, to appear non-noble and thus be able to hold public offices.
-The Filicaja family later moved to Florence, and in 1207, they sold almost all of their assets in Pontassieve to the Florentine bishopric.
+By the end of the 11th century, a family known as the Tebaldi—also referred to as della Vitella or d'Aquona (from the castle of Quona, where they resided)—held a dominant position in the town of Pontassieve, east of Florence.
+According to later tradition, the family subsequently adopted the name Filicaja, derived from a local toponym meaning "ferny area," referring to land covered with ferns near the castle, also known as Costa Filicaia.

+The Tebaldi (or della Vitella), whose most prominent early figure was Tebaldo della Vitella, were traditionally said to have been of knightly status, with later sources attributing his knighthood to Charlemagne in 786.
+Such claims are generally regarded as legendary.
+It is further suggested that, with the rise of the Florentine Republic, the family adopted the name Filicaja in order to appear non-noble and thus become eligible for public office.
+The family later relocated to Florence and, in 1207, sold most of its holdings in Pontassieve to the Florentine bishopric.

-In the 15th century, the Filicaja family, by then a Florentine family, seemed to have a certain interest in the area around Montaione (Florence), so much so that in the mid-century, Giovanni da Filicaja bought the castle of Figline from the Figlinesi family, which from that moment on would be called Filicaja (or Al Filicaja), and later Villa da Filicaja.
+By the 15th century, the Filicaja family was firmly established in Florence and developed renewed interests in the countryside around Montaione.
+In the mid-15th century, Giovanni da Filicaja purchased the castle of Figline from the Figlinesi family.
+From that point onward, the site became known as Filicaja (or Al Filicaja), and later as Villa da Filicaja.

-Among the offices held by members of this family in Florence, we remember:
+Members of the Filicaja family held numerous public offices in Florence, including: